 My Path isn't Your Path

 Growing up I was under the impression that everyone thought the same way I thought.
-I thought they saw life through the same set of lens that brought my perceived reality to my brain.
+I thought everyones eyes saw life through the same set of lens, creating an understanding we all shared.

-I never understood why we all couldn't get along since we were all the same.
+I never understood why we all couldn't get along since we all saw the same things.

 I assumed my path through life was similar to everyone else's path.
 I assumed everyone had a mom and a dad, maybe different siblings then I had, and they lived in a house with a yard and a swing set.
 I thought both parents worked and the whole world, which consisted of a few houses on my short street, saw life the same way I did.